Cosmo7/Observable/README.md

 To be honest I found the Microsoft IObserver and IObservable approach a bit too complicated.
 I've tried various ways of doing Observer Pattern and this is the one that involves the least amount of code smell.

 ## How
-First, wrap the value you want observed, so instead of

-## Example
 Suppose we have a typical situation where client class needs to update when a global static value changes.
 The normal way would be to regularly update the client, which polls the value and compares it to the previous value.

 Like this: